msprev/fzf-bibtex/readme.md

 Parsing BibTeX is a non-trivial task.
-It is best to do it in a well-understood and reliable way.  fzf-bibtex uses an extremely stable, reliable, and widely used parser, `bibtool`, which is the benchmark for parsing BibTeX.
+It is best to do it in a well-understood and reliable way.  fzf-bibtex uses an extremely stable, reliable, and widely used parser, `bibtool`.
 The goal of fzf-bibtex is to have no noticable delay when searching, even for extremely large BibTeX files.
 Writing it with Go allows the desired responsiveness to be achieved.

 ## Command line use